H.R.2279 - Reducing Excessive Deadline Obligations Act of 2013113th Congress (2013-2014)

 Summary: H.R.2279 — 113th Congress (2013-2014)

-Reducing Excessive Deadline Obligations Act of 2013 - (Sec.
-2) Amends the Solid Waste Disposal Act to remove a requirement that the Administrator of the Environmental Protection Agency (EPA) review and revise regulations promulgated under such Act at least every three years.
+Title I: Reducing Excessive Deadline Obligations - Reducing Excessive Deadline Obligations Act of 2014 - (Sec.
+102) Amends the Solid Waste Disposal Act to remove a requirement that the Administrator of the Environmental Protection Agency (EPA) review and revise regulations promulgated under such Act at least every three years.

 - each facility or class of facilities to be covered by such requirement;